Glastonbury Festival: Fallow years

+Transport

 Significant logistical operations take place to bring people into the festival by public transport each year.
 Additional festival trains are provided to Castle Cary railway station, mostly from London Paddington.
 The station operates as a mini hub with waiting shuttle buses transferring passengers from Castle Cary to the festival site as required.
 This is an intensive operation on the Wednesday and Thursday each year with local bus and coach operators providing these buses over the two days.
 Additional extra buses normally provided by Go South Coast run from Bristol to the festival.
 On the Monday, passengers are transferred back in just one day with additional buses provided to meet the increased requirement.
 National Express provide extra coaches direct to the festival site from major UK towns and much of this work is subcontracted to smaller coach operators to provide the capacity required.

-The Pyramid stage is 25 metres tall.
-The stage has 292 audio speakers.
-There are 8.5 km of cables for video and audio.
-On stage there are 354 microphones and 3743 light bulbs.

-Aggreko provide over 27 megawatts of electricity to the site with bio-diesel generators.

 Location

 The festival takes place in South West England at Worthy Farm between the small villages of Pilton and Pylle in Somerset, six miles east of Glastonbury, overlooked by the Glastonbury Tor in the "Vale of Avalon".
 The area has a number of legends and spiritual traditions, and is a "New Age" site of interest: ley lines are considered to converge on the Tor.
-The nearest town to the festival site is Shepton Mallet, three miles (5 km) north east, but there continues to be interaction between the people espousing alternative lifestyles living in Glastonbury and the festival.
+The nearest town to the festival site is Shepton Mallet, 3 miles (5 km) north east, but there continues to be interaction between the people espousing alternative lifestyles living in Glastonbury and the festival.
 The farm is situated between the A361 and A37 roads.